Bosonic and fermionic statistics in nonperturbative quantum gravity: Passive and active transformations in LQG

-Accordingly, we interpret automorphism-invariance as the analogue in loop quantum gravity of invariance under active diffeomorphisms.
-It imposes a restriction on the allowed states of the theory that corresponds to the nontrivial restriction set by the principle of general covariance in the continuum.
-In the next section, we take specific graphs and determine the explicit form of such restrictions for them.
+In summary, for a fixed graph, automorphism invariance constitutes the analogue of invariance under active diffeomorphisms in loop quantum gravity.
+It imposes a nontrivial restriction on the allowed states of the theory, analogous to the restriction imposed by the principle of general covariance in the continuum.
+In the next section, we determine the explicit form of these restrictions for several representative graphs.